 the week gets busy, I have something healthy in the fridge.

 Overall, the experience was really good.
 If you’d like to give it a try, I've got a coupon code here for 3 free meals.

 The ordering process is pretty simple!
 You create an account, and input your dietary restrictions.
 They have lots of meals that are gluten and dairy free.

 What I will say is that I tend to be pretty choosy with the ingredients I use and I also eat grain free.
 There was not the ability to custom order grain free and most meals did have some added sugar.
 (I just omitted the ingredients I didn’t want to use when cooking - more below on that!)

-Once you’ve submitted your order, you choose ad delivery day and will get a cooler bag with every ingredient you need to make an awesome dinner.
+Once you’ve submitted your order, you choose a delivery day and will get a cooler bag with the ingredients you need to make an awesome dinner.
+By the way, if you're in the market for a cooler bag, you can check out this coolers guide by Globo Surf.
 The ingredients are also portioned out and in recyclable packaging.
 Such a time saver, as chopping can often take the most time.

 I received two different recipes/meals: Indonesian Gado Gado & Miso Glazed Salmon.
 Both indicated that they served two people, but they will last me more than 2 meals each.
 They were delicious!

 The Gado Gado literally took less than 30 minutes from start to finish.
 It was so simple.
 I simply omitted the quinoa and brown sugar the recipe called for.
 The Miso Glazed Salmon was also super fast, and the instructions are incredibly clear.
 I’d say you don’t have to be a cook to make these recipes!